learn-co-curriculum/dsc-html-introduction/README.md

 ```

 In addition to changing how the text is displayed, search engines use headers
 to help determine what a web page is about.
-Remember, as Avi pointed out, when
+Remember when
-we provide _semantic_ markup, machines can infer the "main points" of a page.
+you provide _semantic_ markup, machines can infer the "main points" of a page.
 A
 well structured article will generally have its principal arguments bracketed
 by low-number header tags -- this very document does exactly that!

 ## Images

-We can embed images on our web pages using the `img` element.
+You can embed images on our web pages using the `img` element.
 The `img` element
 doesn't have a closing tag.
 The `src` attribute tells the browser where to find
 the image.
 The `alt` attribute will be displayed if an image can't be loaded,
 and also describes the image to search engines.